psharratt/psharratt/README.md

 **psharratt/psharratt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- I’m currently working on a Master's in Data Science for Public Policy at the Hertie School in Berlin, Germany.
+- Hi, I'm Paul.
+I’m currently studying for a Master's in Data Science for Public Policy at the Hertie School in Berlin, Germany.
-- I’m currently learning ...

-- 📫 How to reach me: ...
+- I’m interested in the intersection between social media, consumer credit debt, and fintech.
 - Pronouns: he/him